 As you’ll quickly discover, the world of collecting is a bit tricky when it comes to placing value or price on things.

 The demand for a particular title is usually the most important factor when determining if VHS tapes are valuable or not.
 A horror movie fan would definitely price a B-movie thriller film higher than someone who collects music VHS tapes.

 Hopefully, with this guide above, you’ll decide whether it’s best to junk, sell or collect the VHS tapes you have in hand.

-And if you’re looking to sell other things to make money, such as your old phone, a second-hand wedding dress, or your collection of Pokémon cards, there’s always a market for absolutely anything you want to sell.
+And if you’re looking to sell other things to make money, such as your old phone, your baseball cards, or your collection of Pokémon cards, there’s always a market for absolutely anything you want to sell.